Michigan ends 3-game skid, beats Rutgers 48-42 in 3OT

 Both teams missed field goals on the first possession of overtime.
 Vedral threw a 25-yard yard touchdown pass to tight end Jovani Haskins to put Rutgers ahead 42-35, but McNamara scored on a 2-yard run to tie the game.

-McNamara replaced junior Joe Milton for the second straight week and finished 27 of 36 for 260 yards.
+McNamara finished 27 of 36 for 260 yards.
 The sophomore had TD passes of 46 and 9 yards to Cornelius Johnson, 8-yards to Nick Eubanks and a 6-yarder to Mike Sainristil.

+“We got our swagger back a little bit, especially on offense,” McNamara said.
+“To come out with a win, it feels good.”

-Vedral was 29-of-43 passing for 378 with three touchdowns.
+Vedral was 29-of-43 passing for 378 yards with three touchdowns.
 Johnny Langan ran for two touchdowns and Val Ambrosio made two field goals, but missed a potential game-winning 45-yarder in the first OT.

 Giles Jackson had 95-yard kickoff return for a touchdown to ignite a big second half that helped Michigan overcame an early 17-0 deficit.